abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 from ABE_ExpanderPi import DAC
 ```

-Next you must initialise the DAC object:
+Next you must initialise the DAC object with a gain setting of 1 or 2:

 ```
-dac = DAC()
+dac = DAC(1)
 ```

 Set the channel and voltage for the DAC output.